benjaminweymouth/Read_the_Docs_Sphinx_Project/README.rst

 ReadtheDocs POC for Hyperledger Projects:
 =======================================

-A GitHub Repo was created for a POC of ReadtheDocs functionality for Hyperledger Projects Linked up Github with ReadtheDocs so that a Pull Request syncs to the documentation page ReStructured Text Syntax was utilized to test image-based button linking
+This GitHub Repo was created for developing a template through a POC (Proof of Concept) of ReadtheDocs functionality for Hyperledger Projects.
+Linked up Github with ReadtheDocs so that a Pull Request syncs to the documentation page ReStructured Text Syntax was utilized to test image-based button linking